csiro-robotics/CL3/README.md

 }
 ```

-# Instruction
+# Getting Started

-Different from other continual learning methods, CL3 needs pre-training part for learning representations since CL3 is a contrastive representation learning based distillation strategy.
-Thus, you can get the results reported on our paper from linear evaluation with pre-trained representations.
-Please follow below two commands.
+Unlike other methods for lifelong learning, CL3 demands a preliminary training phase for discrimiative feature learning and adaptation of feature space to adapt novel knowledge, driven by its adoption of a contrastive representation learning-based distillation strategy.
+Therefore, the results presented in our paper can be obtained via linear evaluation using representations extracted from pre-trained  backbone.
+Please follow the instructions outlined below.

 ## Representation Learning
 ```